Enhancing repository-level software repair via repository-aware knowledge graphs: Introduction

-\textbf{This paper.} We present \tool, a novel approach that accurately link code structure with repository metadata into a unified database, namely a knowledge graph, to achieve more accurate and interpretable software repair.
+\textbf{This paper.} We present \tool, a novel approach that accurately links code structure with repository metadata into a unified database, namely a knowledge graph, to achieve more accurate and interpretable software repair.
 Given a natural language bug report and a repository codebase, our approach constructs a knowledge graph that captures relationships between repository artifacts (issues and pull requests) and codebase entities (files, functions, classes).
-This unified representation allows us to effectively trace the semantic connection between bug descriptions and potential bug locations, reducing the search space from thousands to 20 most relevant candidates that accurately provide both bug locations and contextual information.
-The useful contextual information provided from the knowledge graph is then used to help LLMs generate more accurate patches.
+This unified representation allows us to effectively trace the semantic connection between bug descriptions and potential fault locations, reducing the search space from thousands to 20 most relevant candidates that accurately provide both fault locations and contextual information.
+The useful contextual information provided by the knowledge graph is then used to help LLMs generate more accurate patches.

-Experimental results show that \tool achieves state-of-the-art performance among open-source approaches on the SWE-bench-lite benchmark using Claude 3.5 Sonnet (45.67\%) at only \$0.20 per repair. \tool also demonstrates superior function-level localization accuracy (51.33\%) and provides interpretable reasoning chains for repair decisions.
-Additionally, our analysis shows that 69.7\% of successfully localized bugs required multi-hop traversals from the start issue through the knowledge graph, demonstrating the necessity of leveraging indirect entity relationships from the knowledge graph.
-While ablation studies validate the effectiveness of our approach overall, the gap between current performance (45.67\%) and the upper bound (47.67\%, achieved when validating with the benchmark's ground truth tests) suggests promising opportunities for future improvements in patch validation techniques.
+Experimental results show that \tool demonstrates state-of-the-art single-LLM repair performance on SWE-bench Lite at a cost of only \$0.2 per repair.
+With Claude-4 Sonnet, \tool attains 58.3\% repair accuracy, a 50.8\% relative gain over the pure-LLM baseline. \tool also lifts DeepSeek-V3 by 115.7\% and Qwen2.5 Max by 156.4\% relative to their respective pure-LLM baselines, demonstrating the generalizability of \tool across diverse backbone LLMs. \tool further achieves superior 83.6\% file-level and 56.0\% function-level fault location accuracy and provides clear reasoning chains that users can inspect.
+Analysis shows that 89.7\% of ground-truth patches require multi-hop connections, underscoring the value of exploiting indirect relationships by KG.
+Ablation studies confirm the individual contribution of each component.